This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Not having to run to the store to buy toothpaste when you realize you are out, it really cuts down on the additional “quick trips” that can really add up.

 You will want to know what YOUR rock bottom price on an item is.
 Here are some general guidelines on stock-up prices.
-But keep in mind that if you have a favorite brand or if you like or need certain things that are pricier, you may have a different “stock-up” price.
+But, keep in mind that if you have a favorite brand or if you like or need certain things that are pricier, you may have a different “stock-up” price.

 Once you know what your rock bottom price for stocking-up is, then you will want to be on the lookout for a sale that meets that price.
+It is important to know what your target price is otherwise, it can be tempting and also confusing to know when the best time to purchase your items in large quantities.

 So, while we are calling this a coupon stockpile, if you garden you can also stockpile food for super cheap.
 Growing your own food is most times much cheaper than buying it in the store.
 Grow enough for a whole year and then you won’t have to buy that item at the store!